bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 BrewKit.
 Container-native build system.
 Meaning that BrewKit is a **single tool** that you should use(across Docker) to build project: https://github.com/ispringtech/brewkit

+Probe codebase of RIPE Atlas, a global network measuring Internet connectivity and reachability: https://github.com/RIPE-NCC/ripe-atlas-software-probe

+[Merliot](https://merliot.io/) Hub is an AI-integrated device hub.
+What does that mean?
+It means you can control and interact with your physical devices, your security cameras, your thermometer, seamlessly using natural language from an LLM host such as [Claude Desktop](https://claude.ai/download) or [Cursor](https://cursor.com/).
+The hub is a gateway between AI and the physical world: https://github.com/merliot/hub

 ----